Chrisye: Legacy

 In 2009 many Indonesian artists, including Vina Panduwinata, Ahmad Albar, D'Cinnamons, and Sherina Munaf, performed 20 of Chrisye's songs as a tribute in the "Chrisye: A Night to Remember" concert at the Ritz Carlton, Jakarta.
 The sold-out concert also featured testimonials by his wife and children.
 Another concert, described as Chrisye's fourth, rather than as a tribute concert, was held on 5 April 2012.
 Entitled Kidung Abadi Chrisye (Chrisye's Eternal Ballad) and held at Plenary Hall in the Jakarta Convention Centre, it featured a holographic representation of the singer performing with Sophia Latjuba, Once Mekel, Vina Panduwinata, and Gutawa's daughter Gita.
 The concert included a new song, "Kidung Abadi" ("Eternal Ballad"), written by Erwin and Gita Gutawa and made using 246 previously recorded syllables.

 Alberthiene Endah has written two biographies of Chrisye.
 The first, Chrisye: Sebuah Memoar Musikal (Chrisye: a Musical Memoir), was published in 2007 and details his childhood, career, and struggle with cancer.
 The second, The Last Words of Chrisye, was released in 2010 and covers the final years of his life.
 Another book, Chrisye, di Mata Media, Sahabat & Fans (Chrisye, in the Eyes of the Media, Friends, & Fans) was released in March 2012.

-In 2017, a biopic film depicting on his life journey was scheduled to be released in September, directed by Rizal Mantovani and starring Vino G. Bastian as Chrisye.
+In 2017, a biopic film depicting on his life journey was released on 7 December, directed by Rizal Mantovani and starring Vino G. Bastian as Chrisye.
 Filming began in February 2017.
 On 16 September 2019, Google celebrated his 70th birthday with a Google Doodle.
 On 25 September 2020, Musica Studios released his previously unreleased single, "Rindu Ini", which was recorded in September 1992.
+Another his unreleased single, "Yang Kusayang" was released on 30 March 2022 to coincide with the 15th anniversary of his death.
 In 2022, Rivers Cuomo of Weezer went viral during the release of a Chrisye cover song "Anak Sekolah" before the band performing at Soundrenaline in Indonesia.